joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 ## Step 4 - Populate the Data Catalog

 1. Navigate to [AWS Glue](https://console.aws.amazon.com/glue) in the AWS Management Console.
+Confirm that you are in the correct Region.
 2. click on "Crawlers" in the navigation pane.
 3. Select the checkbox next to the "macielflab-CustomerDataCrawler" crawler, then click "Run crawler".
 4. The crawler may take 1-2 minutes to complete.
 You should see the status change to "Stopping" or "Ready", with 1 table created.